Printability checklist

 Before printing

-Open the STL in your slicer and inspect whether small modules remain distinct.
-Look for merged edges, softened corners, thin quiet zones, or support settings that interfere with the QR pattern.
+Open the STL in your slicer and inspect whether small QR squares remain distinct.
+Look for merged edges, softened corners, thin clear borders, or support settings that interfere with the QR pattern.

 If the slicer preview already looks muddy, the physical print is unlikely to scan reliably.